 Additionally, research has demonstrated the effectiveness of curcumin, the naturally occurring chemical compound in turmeric, as an effective and safe therapy for treatment in patients with depressive thoughts and memory issues.
 One study in particular found that not only was curcumin tolerated well by all the participants, but they discovered curcumin was as effective as Prozac in managing mood.

-Saffron & Curcumin Benefits for Patients with Mood Concerns
+Saffron & Curcumin Benefits

 In a 2013 study of human subjects with depressive propensities, curcumin’s effectiveness was similar to that of a standard antidepressant medication.
 More importantly, curcumin contains none of the side effects associated with common antidepressant medications and provides additional health benefits as well.